A new study shows that people who are sleep deprived feel lonelier and more isolated than those who get a healthy amount of sleep.

 As it stands now, the average American gets around 6.5 hours of sleep a night, with nearly half of the U.S. population reporting feelings of loneliness.
 The study team sees a correlation between these variables and is working to draw greater connections between the two, establishing that sleep loss acts as a social repellent that can be contagious.

 It’s worth pointing out this was a relatively small study with only a few in-person participants.
 It’s possible these results would look different among a larger population.
-The second portion of the study also relied on self-reported survey information, which is vulnerable to bias.
+The second portion of the study also relied on self-reported survey information, which is vulnerable to bias and differences in sleep styles, bedroom furniture (like mattresses), and more..
 There are many unanswered questions from this study, and the authors told me that any future research would need to explore the relationship between sleep changes across our lifespan and gender.

 Until then, use these results as a reminder that sleep has health benefits that impact our physical and mental health.
 We might view sleep as something that takes us away from being social, but the opposite could also be true.
 As Ben Simon puts it: “Sleep reconnects us with our social circle, with our friends, colleagues, partners, and even with strangers.”